 Nearly everyone has seen an animated movie.
-Disney churns out several each year, along with countless animated series.
+Disney churns out several each year, along with many animated series.
 Nickelodeon and Cartoon Network do the same on TV.
 In the last two decades, however, there has been a ton of change in animation.

 Disney and their kin used to work solely in 2D animation.
 Now, 3D has taken the lead in many ways.
 Pixar is an excellent example of 3D animation work.
 Their characters live and breathe in three dimensions.
 They have depth and feel fully alive in an immersive world.
 To put it simply: 2D animation is like drawing or painting; 3D animation is like carving or sculpting.
-Each one is a form of visual art, but only the latter makes use of a wholly extra plane of existence.
+Each one is a form of visual art, but only the latter makes use of an extra plane of existence.

 In a very simplistic sense, this is the difference between 2D and 3D animation: the addition of another dimension.
 But this “single” distinction holds within it much more.
 The third dimension adds another layer.
 It provides depth and life to what might otherwise seem to simply be a flat image.
-The many complexities of 3D animation elude most non-animators’ grasp.
+The many complexities of 3D animation elude the grasp most non-animators.
 How images come to life on screen and move around seems like the work of magicians.
 While 3D animation also requires a hefty amount of science, there is much truth to the claims of magic.

 The ability to add texture and movement to objects is truly incredible.
 Animators can create flowing hair in a breeze, the shadow on a sidewalk cast from a building, or even the shape of a human eye or face.
 All this can be completed in either two or three dimensions, but 3D brings something else, a certain je ne sais quoi.
 This elusive unknown is precisely what makes brilliant 3D animators seem like wielders of magic wands.